AshitMilne/Planet-III/semper-idem/Regnum Dei/E Pluribus Unum/EPU 2 The Social Contract.md

 Yet there is an adaptive mechanism built into society: a kind of dialectic in pluralist systems that allows innovation to persist outside incumbent structures.
 New ideas can then diffuse into the social contract, enabling governance to evolve — or, as I suggested in Part One, devolve — outward from the Leviathan to the periphery, ultimately empowering individuals to govern themselves without permanent intermediaries.

 This second part explores the qualities of a well-functioning contract: one that executes processes consistently, predictably, and deterministically.
 Such contracts — particularly those capable of operating autonomously, on-chain, or algorithmically — may be central to the devolution of governance to the self-sovereign individual  As well they are critical to the long-term resilience of human civilization sustainably on our planet as the transparency with privacy and security enabled allow optimal outcomes: In technical terms, maximal extractable (legitimate and credible) value.
-The bias or normative preference systemically embedded within such contracts amount to aligning self-interests with those of the commons (sovereign) and the ecology without compromise.
+The bias or normative *preference* systemically embedded within such contracts amount to aligning self-interests with those of the commons (sovereign) and the ecology without compromise so that human civilization and culture may persist and flourish indefinitely without degrading the planet.